IHE/RAD.IRA/input/pagecontent/volume-1.md

 For example, the report creator could share that the user is starting a new report, and the other applications could synchronize by opening the corresponding study.
 An AI tool could generate a tumor measurement and the report creator could get that data and add an entry in the report, either automatically or triggered by a command from the radiologist.

-# 1:53.1 Realtime Bidirectional Communication for Interactive Multimedia Reporting
+# 1:53.1 Integrating Reporting Applications
 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction [Appendix A](https://profiles.ihe.net/GeneralIntro/ch-A.html).
 IHE Transactions can be found in the Technical Frameworks General Introduction [Appendix B](https://profiles.ihe.net/GeneralIntro/ch-B.html).